Skip to main content

 Module 5: Developing self

+Leadership.
 We will explore your unique leadership style using the Merrill and Reid social styles model, gaining insights to enhance your impact.
 You’ll learn key concepts for effective leadership and consider practical strategies to cultivate these skills, to navigate change within an educational context.

 Module 6: Healthcare business skills